Foley (band)

 Foley are a pop music duo from Auckland, New Zealand.
 The duo is composed of multi-instrumentalists, songwriters and vocalists Ash Wallace and Gabriel Everett.
-Foley have been nominated for two Aotearoa Music Awards alongside an APRA Silver Scroll Award.
+Foley have been nominated for three Aotearoa Music Awards alongside two APRA Silver Scroll Awards.
 The band has toured with Remi Wolf, and played shows with Tove Lo, Still Woozy, BENEE, Two Door Cinema Club, Flight Facilities.

+In 2022 the band signed to Nettwerk Music Group, releasing their debut album Crowd Pleaser in 2023.